Andrews Avenue: Route description

-The main section of Andrews Avenue is an eight-lane divided arterial that runs along the northern perimeter of the airport.
+The main section of Andrews Avenue is an eight-lane divided arterial that runs along the airport's northern perimeter.
 From the roundabout across from the Philippine Air Force Aerospace Museum, the avenue continues along the southern side of Newport City, a mixed-use development facing the NAIA Terminal 3.
 It passes the integrated resort complex of Newport World Resorts, the Star Cruises Centre and the Shrine of St. Therese before reaching a large roundabout, which used to have a prominent "egg structure" in the middle until 2015, called Circulo del Mundo.
-Access to the airport terminal is via this roundabout which also serves as a boundary between Newport and the older barangays of Pasay.
-From the former Circulo down to the intersection with Domestic Road, the avenue is lined with airline offices and maintenance facilities including Philippine Airlines, as well as a few barangays in between.
-The Manila Light Rail Transit facilities are also located in this intersection before the avenue becomes known as Airport Road.
+Access to the airport terminal is via this roundabout, which also serves as a boundary between Newport and the older barangays of Pasay.
+From the former Circulo down to the intersection with Domestic Road, the avenue is lined with airline offices, maintenance facilities including those of Philippine Airlines, and a few barangays in between.
+The Manila Light Rail Transit facilities are located at this intersection before the avenue becomes known as Airport Road.